 June is a fantastic month to visit, especially for walkers, cyclists and water sports lovers.
 The weather has usually settled down so you generally get clear sunny days but it's not too hot.
 The spring flowers are well established and it's also the month with the longest days!

-It can be very hot in the summer up to 35 degrees centigrade, but you have the benefit of altitude and mountain fresh air so it doesn't feel at all claustrophobic.
+It can be very hot in the summer up to 35 degrees centigrade, though on average you can expect high twenties to early thirties.
+You also have the benefit of altitude and mountain fresh air so it doesn't feel at all claustrophobic.
 In fact it is very pleasant and you can always cool off in the rivers and lakes.
 The weather also cools itself down with the occasional mighty thunder storm, which are very spectacular!

-Summer is the perfect time of year to go on a summer activity holiday and try out all the land air and water sports available in the Southern French Alps
+Summer is the perfect time of year to go on a summer activity holiday and try out all the land, air and water sports available in the Southern French Alps.
+Canyoning, via ferrata, paragliding and a night in a refuge are some of our most popular activities, but there are plenty more great alpine activities to choose from.

 November can be cold and sometimes rainy, but again you also get the clear blue skies and crisp air.
 It's usually when the first snow arrives.